What is MIPS?

-- Groups or virtual groups that include one or more of the clinician types above
+- Groups or Virtual groups that include more than one of the clinician types above

-- Clinicians or groups with allowed annual Medicare Part B charges over $90,000 in Physical Fee Schedule (PFS)
+- Clinicians or groups with annual Medicare Part B allowed charges over $90,000

-- See more than 200 Medicare Part B beneficiaries during a calendar year.
+- See more than 200 Medicare Part B beneficiaries from October 2017 through September 2018

 How does MIPS work?

 Your final score, which determines your payment adjustment, is made up of four performance categories, each with their own weight: